 Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
 It occurs mainly in the lungs but can sometimes spread throughout the body.

-• Most people do not have symptoms, but some feel sick and have a fever and cough, sometimes with difficulty breathing.
+Most people do not have symptoms, but some feel sick and have a fever and cough, sometimes with difficulty breathing.

-• Sometimes the infection spreads, causing the liver, spleen, and lymph nodes to enlarge and damaging other organs.
+Sometimes the infection spreads, causing the liver, spleen, and lymph nodes to enlarge and damaging other organs.

-• Whether treatment with antifungal medications is needed depends on the severity of the infection.
+Whether treatment with antifungal medications is needed depends on the severity of the infection.

 (See also Overview of Fungal Infections.)

+Histoplasmosis usually affects the lungs.
+The infection typically stays in the lungs, but it may spread to other parts of the body.
 Severe illness can result when large numbers of spores are inhaled.

 Forms of Histoplasmosis

-There are three main forms of histoplasmosis:
+There are 3 main forms of histoplasmosis:

-• Acute pulmonary histoplasmosis: This form is the initial form of the infection.
+Acute pulmonary histoplasmosis: This form is the initial form of the infection.
 It occurs in the lungs and usually remains there.

-• Chronic cavitary histoplasmosis: In this form, one or more spaces (cavities) form in the lungs gradually, over several weeks.
+Chronic cavitary histoplasmosis: In this form, one or more spaces (cavities) gradually form in the lungs over several weeks.
 The infection does not spread from the lungs to other parts of the body.

 Symptoms of Histoplasmosis

-Symptoms vary, depending on the form of histoplasmosis.
+When symptoms do develop, they vary depending on the form of histoplasmosis.

 Acute pulmonary histoplasmosis